 The Criminal Investigations Division is responsible for the follow-up investigation of crimes committed against persons or property in the city.

-Major Barnes oversees the Criminal Investigations Division including:
+Major Carlson oversees the Criminal Investigations Division including:

 - Crime Scene Technician

 - Crime Analyst